solanolabs/open_source_files/README.md

 The queue should be set to ``opensource_single`` for these repos

 # current schedule
-Builds are currently schedule to run daily at 9am
+Builds are currently schedule to run daily at 5am PST

 # notifications
 This is the current notification blob added to the yamls